iboisvert/iboisvert.github.io/homelab.md

 ## 4. Build Container Host--the **Cloud**

 Instead of hacking the Ubuntu Server installer ISO to support the serial console on boot, I tried booting using UEFI.
-It seems that UEFI enables both the local console and the serial console on boot, so it is not necessaary to hack the GRUB config.
+It seems that UEFI enables both the local console and the serial console on boot, so it is not necessary to hack the GRUB config.

 1. Install Ubuntu Server
    ```